jordenc/org.telegram.api.bot/README.md

 # Changelog
 **Version 0.1.5**
-- Building support for sending images via Tokens (For example, Doorbird)
+- Building support for sending images via Tokens (For example, Synology and Doorbird)

 **Version 0.1.4**
 - It's now possible to retrieve a list of cameras if you have the Synology Surveillance Station app installed on Homey